4d/docs/website/translated_docs/fr/FormObjects/properties_Object.md

  End if
 ```

 In the 4D code, dynamic variables can be accessed using a pointer obtained with the `OBJECT Get pointer` command.
-Par exemple:
+Par exemple :

 ```4d
   // assign the time 12:00:00 to the variable for the "tstart" object